 While you may be able to salvage parts of your marketing plan, chances are you’ll need to make some major changes to it.
 Here’s what to consider.

 Things are changing quickly, and that includes the needs and desires of your personas.
-In times of crisis, you’ll want to rework your personas since many things in the worlds of your prospects have changed.
+In times of crisis, you’ll want to adjust your personas since many things in the world of your prospects have changed.
 Be sure you have a thorough understanding of their current needs, goals, fears, etc.